Labyrinths & Liontaurs

 Respect

 Successful interactions generally — and interaction challenges specifically — offer their own reward in that the interaction resolves in favor of the player characters.
 But players, used to more combat-oriented games, may also need a tangible incentive to see the value of winning without recourse to violence.
 Using Respect incentivises and encourages players to try interaction abilities.
 In addition, this system (administered by the Universal System, in game) pushes players to consider the long-term consequences of their actions, shaping their character's reputation and relationships with NPCs.
-And as characters encounter cultures different from their own, they learn that earning respect can mean different things in different Domains.
+And as characters encounter cultures different from their own, they learn that earning respect can mean different things in different Dominions.

 This system can simulate the complex social dynamics of real-world societies, where reputation is a valuable commodity.
 Players' actions can have lasting consequences, shaping the world around them and influencing future events.
 And as player characters build thier reputations and possibly take on important roles beyond "adventurer" — bishop or baron, general or guildmaster, mayor or mob boss — respect measures influence, status, and achievement, offering another way to keep players invested in the game.